eirikhanasand/iikg2001/exam/exam22.md

 4. Data Encryption Standard (DES).

 ## Question 29
-Which of the following transport layer technologies can BEST mitigate session hijacking and replay attacks in a local area network (LAN)?
+Which of the following transport layer technologies can BEST mitigate session hijacking and replay attacks in a local area network (LAN)?<br/>
 Select one alternative:

 1. Secure Sockets Layer (SSL).